akiym/Crypt-OpenSSL-Guess/README.md

     This functions returns include paths in the format passed to CC.
 If OpenSSL could not find, then empty string is returned.

         openssl_inc_paths(); # on MacOS: "-I/usr/local/opt/openssl/include"

+- openssl\_lib\_paths()

+    This functions returns library paths in the format passed to CC.
+If OpenSSL could not find, then empty string is returned.

+        openssl_lib_paths(); # on MacOS: "-L/usr/local/opt/openssl -L/usr/local/opt/openssl/lib"

 - find\_openssl\_prefix(\[$dir\])